YudjinSud/qodana-todo-app/README.md

 * Two lists : with done and pending tasks
 * Simple bar chart on HTML5 canvas which classifies done tasks by their tags

-The file structure is as follows
+The json file structure is as follows

 ```
 {